-The Board will convene to review the student's academic record.
-The Board will set a date to interview the student and pertinent faculty members.
-The Board will assess the student's academic and professional potential using the process described in NDU Instruction 1000.02, NDU Student Disenrollment Policy, which references Army Regulation 15-6, Procedures for Administrative Investigations and Boards of Officers.
 Upon conclusion of its deliberations, the Board will make a formal recommendation in writing to the Dean of Faculty and Academic Programs in route to the NWC Commandant.
-The Commandant will make the final decision on the dispensation of the case and report this decision in writing to the Dean of Faculty and Academic Programs.
-Should the decision be to disenroll, the Commandant and Dean of Administration will take the actions necessary to process that decision through the University President and University Provost.
+The Commandant will make the final recommendation/decision on the dispensation and report this decision in writing to the Dean of Faculty and Academic Programs.
+Should the recommendation be to disenroll, the Commandant and Dean of Administration will take the actions necessary to process that decision through the University President and University Provost.